edutechtammy/strata-order-game/README.md

 ### How It Works

-Students drag and drop seven important index fossils into the correct chronological order, from youngest (top) to oldest (bottom).
+Students drag and drop seven index fossils into the correct chronological order, from youngest (top) to oldest (bottom).
 The game provides reference strata columns showing partial fossil sequences that students must analyze to determine the complete temporal order.

-This mirrors real-world geological fieldwork where scientists piece together evidence from multiple incomplete fossil records.
+**Key Educational Approach**: Rather than requiring memorization of specific fossil names, this game teaches the **logical reasoning process** that geologists use to construct geological time sequences.
+Students learn how scientists piece together evidence from multiple incomplete fossil records to understand Earth's history - a critical skill that mirrors real-world geological fieldwork.

 ## Technical Implementation